ulflulfl/homeautomation/Sensirion_SHT31.md

 But, the SHT31 reacts much quicker to changes of temperature / humidity compared to the Bluetooth / Zigbee connected Xiaomi devices.
 However, as I'm running the SHT31 sensor without any housing right now, this may change if its put in a case.

 All in all, the output looks ok to me.
-As I bought the sensor already in 2020, the successors SHT4x (SHT41, SHT45, ...) with a better accuracy for a similiar price may be a better option today.
+As I bought the sensor already in 2020, the successors SHT4x (SHT41, SHT45, ...) with a better accuracy for a similar price may be a better option today.